ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-updating-nsx.md

 Review the following best practice information:

 * NSX-T Data Center is updated by using a download from _my.vmware.com_.
 Therefore, you need an account to download the update.
 If you are using {{site.data.keyword.cloud}} subscription licensing with your VMware vCenter Server® instance, you cannot download the updates with your **my.vmware.com** account.
-You need to [Contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+[Contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 * Before you begin the upgrade, check the NSX-T Data Center notes for upgrade issues and workarounds.
 Using the release notes, verify that vCenter and the host OS meets the new system requirements for NSX-T Data Center.
 * If you installed any additional software from VMware Business Partners, consult the Business Partner documentation for compatibility and upgrade details.
 * Back up the NSX Manager before you start the upgrade process.
 See [Configure Backups](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/administration/GUID-E6181BF1-2CB7-4870-B508-BFAF5B47D702.html){: external}.
 * Disable automatic backups before you start the upgrade process.
 * Ensure that your host OS is supported for NSX Manager.
 If your ESXi host is unsupported, manually upgrade your ESXi host to the supported version.
-Review [Software BOM for vCenter Server instances](docs/vmwaresolutions?topic=vmwaresolutions-vc_bom#vc_bom-software) for currently supported software levels on vCenter Server instances.
+Review [Software BOM for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom#vc_bom-software) for currently supported software levels on vCenter Server instances.
 * Stop any active SSH sessions or local shell scripts that might be running on the NSX Manager or the NSX Edge nodes.
 * Updating the vSphere hypervisor can be done from the ESXi CLI, vSphere Update Manager, or starting with NSX-T Data Center 3.1.1 and vSphere 7.0 U1, for vSphere Lifecycle Manager-enabled clusters, you can upgrade your ESXi host along with NSX-T Data Center, by using vSphere Lifecycle Manager, see [Upgrade a vSphere Lifecycle Manager-enabled Cluster](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/upgrade/GUID-1465BFDD-3611-49C9-962D-714F640319E5.html){: external}.
 * Verify that the vSAN environment is in good health.
 See [Monitoring vSAN Health](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vsan-monitoring.doc/GUID-68CDE86F-C5A7-4B3E-9DA8-BD8165D3A9AF.html){: external}.